orkunispir/nexmon_csi/README.md

 * With `sudo raspi-config`, set WiFi Country, Time Zone, and then Expand File System.
 * Reboot when asked to.

+**Note**: Ensure you're using the correct version of Raspbian.
+Versions other than 2020-02-13 will not work.

 ### Install dependencies
 Install dependencies.
 Do **not** run _apt upgrade_, that will change the kernel.